Small Business Innovation Research (SBIR)

 Congress established the Small Business Innovation Research (SBIR) program in 1982 to fund research and development (R&D) by U.S. owned and operated businesses of less than 500 employees.
 SBIR, the nation's largest source of early-stage technology financing, is administered by the Small Business Administration through 11 federal agencies and is funded at more than $2 billion annually.
 The Department of Defense (DoD) accounts for more than half of the federal government's total SBIR/STTR program.

-The DoD SBIR program is made up of 12 participating components: Army, Navy, Air Force, Missile Defense Agency, Defense Advanced Research Projects Agency, Joint Science and Technology Office for Chemical and Biological Defense, US Special Operations Command, Defense Threat Reduction Agency, National Geospatial-Intelligence Agency, Defense Logistics Agency, Defense Microelectronics Activity and the Office of Secretary of Defense, and the Defense Health Program.
+The DoD SBIR program is made up of 13 participating Components: Army, Navy, Air Force, Missile Defense Agency, Defense Advanced Research Projects Agency, Joint Science and Technology Office for Chemical and Biological Defense, US Special Operations Command, Defense Threat Reduction Agency, National Geospatial-Intelligence Agency, Defense Logistics Agency, Defense Microelectronics Activity, the Office of Secretary of Defense, and the Defense Health Program.

 The three-phase SBIR Program directly funds up to $1.15 million in early-stage R&D by small companies.
 Eligible projects must fulfill an R&D need identified by the DoD and have the potential to be developed into a product or service for commercial or defense markets.

-- Phase I (Project feasibility) determines the scientific, technical and commercial merit and feasibility of the ideas submitted.
+- Phase I (project feasibility) determines the scientific, technical and commercial merit and feasibility of the ideas submitted.
 Phase I contracts are typically $150,000 over a period of six months.
-If Phase I proves successful, the company may be invited to submit a Phase II proposal.

-- Phase II (Project development to prototype) is the major R&D effort, funding the prototyping and demonstration of the most promising Phase I projects.
+- Phase II (project development to prototype) is the major R&D effort, funding the prototyping and demonstration of the most promising Phase I projects.
 Phase II contracts are up to $1 million and usually span 24 months.
-Phase II proposal submissions are by invitation only.

 |Phase III: Commercialization||Commercialization of the technology in military and/or private sector markets with non-SBIR/non-STTR funds|

-*Phase I and Phase II awards are posted at www.dodsbir.net/selections/ generally six months after selection.
+*Phase I and Phase II awards are posted at sbir.defensebusiness.org/ generally six months after selection.

-The DoD issues three SBIR and two STTR solicitations per year describing R&D needs and inviting R&D proposals from small businesses.
+The DoD issues three SBIR and three STTR Broad Agency Announcements (BAA) per year describing R&D needs and inviting R&D proposals from small businesses.
 Click here to see the schedule.

 Small Business Technology Transfer (STTR)